topgunjim/accidental-complexity/README.md

 ### The files are organized as follows:

-**K3s Generic:** These are the YAML files that deal with Headlamp, MetalLB, NFS Subdir External Provisioner, and PersistentVolumeClaim.
+**K3s-Pi-hole:** These are the YAML files that deal with Pi-hole, DNSCrypt-proxy, Nebula Sync, NFS Provisioner values etc.

-**K3s Pihole:** Pi-hole specific YAML, including DNSCrypt-proxy
+**K3s-Generic:** Headlamp, MetalLB

 **Misc:** Tuning the Pis, Orderely shutdown.